 One of my biggest challenges has been finding cake recipes, specifically for birthdays, that do not use processed sugar.
-Logan's first birthday cake was made out of almonds and dates.
+L1's first birthday cake was made out of almonds and dates.
 The trial run tasted awesome.
 The one I made for the party, not so much.
 It was dense and bland.
 The following year was a honey cake that was also not a winner.
-Lucas' first cake was very dense as well, literally you could have used it as a door stop.
+L2's first cake was very dense as well, literally you could have used it as a door stop.

 For my mother's birthday I decided to try and find a maple recipe instead of a honey recipe.
 One of the first recipes I came across was from Bon Appetit.
 I have always loved Bon Appetit, however I rarely cook from it.
 The long, involved recipes typically overwhelm me and the specialty ingredients take me on a journey and are costly.
 The things I have made though have been absolutely amazing.
 One Thanksgiving, many years ago (perhaps eight), there was a pumpkin cheesecake with a gingerbread crust.
 I had to buy a spring form pan and bake the cheesecake in water.
 The praline topping was a pain but let me tell you, it was some of the best cheesecake I have ever eaten.
 Have I ever been able to find the recipe again, after all these years?
 No. (So if you know the recipe, please send it to me.
 I will be eternally grateful.)
 The cheesecake also holds a really nice memory of a long ago friend and baking in her kitchen and having some fantastic girl time.
 So I would really love anyone who has the recipe to send it along.